-Possible solutions to the above anomaly are to either always ask for time periods that are integral multiples of the system clock resolution, or to not use the periodic timer for the purpose of time keeping.
+Possible solutions to the above anomaly are either to always ask for time periods that are integral multiples of the system clock resolution or to not use the periodic timer for timekeeping.

 6.1.5 High-Resolution Clock

 Version 4.0 of the operating system added the capability of an optional high-resolution clock.
 To enable the high-resolution clock, add the following line to the kernel configuration file and rebuild the kernel: